Saanich dialect: Language revitalization efforts

-"The W̱SÁNEĆ School Board, together with the FirstVoices program for revitalizing Aboriginal languages, is working to teach a new generation to speak SENĆOŦEN" at the ȽÁU,WELṈEW̱ Tribal School.
+"The W̱SÁNEĆ School Board, together with the FirstVoices program for revitalizing Aboriginal languages, is working to teach a new generation to speak SENĆOŦEN" at the ȽÁU¸WELṈEW̱ Tribal School.
+The first Grade 12 class is scheduled to graduate in June 2026.

 SENĆOŦEN texting, mobile app and portal

 A Saanich texting app was released in 2012.
 A SENĆOŦEN iPhone app was released in October 2011.
 An online dictionary, phrasebook, and language learning portal is available at the First Voices SENĆOŦEN Community Portal.

 Phonology

 Vowels

 Saanich has no rounded vowels in native vocabulary.
-As in many languages, vowels are strongly affected by post-velar consonants.
+As in many languages, vowels are strongly affected by uvular consonants.

 Consonants

 The following table includes all the sounds found in the North Straits dialects.
 No one dialect includes them all.
 Plosives are not aspirated, but are not voiced either.
 Ejectives have weak glottalization.